peer-open-source/xara-docs/source/user/manual/model/nodes/fixY.rst

 Example
 -------

-The following example demonstrate the command to fix the first 3 degrees-of-freedom at all nodes in the model at y location **20.0**.
+The following example demonstrate the command to fix the first 3 degrees-of-freedom at all nodes in the model at :math:`y` location **20.0**.

 1. **Tcl Code**